Common SSL Certificate Errors and How to Fix Them

 How to Fix It:

-- Renew Your Certificate: Purchase a new SSL certificate from your CA and install it on your server.
+- Renew Your SSL Certificate: Purchase a new certificate from your CA and install it on your server.

 - Set Renewal Reminders: Use tools or calendar reminders to ensure you renew your certificate before it expires.